josephjohnjj/dask-xarray/README.md

-#Xarray with Dask Arrays¶
+# Xarray with Dask
-This tutorial demonstrates how we can use Xarrays Dask.
+This tutorial demonstrates how we can use Xarrays with Dask.

 Learning outcomes of the tutorial are:
 1. Learn how to use Xarrays with Dask.